Best Pregnancy Apps in 2026

 ★ 4.8 (50 reviews) Free

-Contraction Timer is a free standalone contraction tracking app built specifically for labor.
-It records duration, frequency, and timestamps with a single tap.
-The app includes AI-powered contraction analysis that alerts you when your pattern matches the 5-1-1 rule — every 5 minutes, lasting 1 minute, for 1 hour.
+Contraction Timer is a free standalone labor app built for timing contractions.
+It records duration, frequency, and timestamps with a one-tap interface.
+It also includes AI-powered contraction pattern analysis that alerts you when your pattern matches the 5-1-1 rule: contractions about every 5 minutes, lasting 1 minute, for 1 hour.

 What’s good